department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/Remote-Disaster-Mitigation/Remote-Disaster-Mitigation.md

 [Epic](https://app.zenhub.com/workspaces/va-mobile-product-view-610035bc5395bb000e62e529/issues/gh/department-of-veterans-affairs/va-mobile-app/5120)

+### What is Remote Configuration?

+A software development technique for mobile apps where the behavior or features of an app can be changed remotely without having to publish an app update

 ### Problem Statement and Current Experience

 Today, when critical errors affect the Mobile Application,  we currently do not have an immediate way to remotely address error fixes or clear cashes outside of the normal app store release and review process.
 As a result, users experience a broken app until it can be fixed and the veteran experience is undesirable.

-### What is Remote Configuration?

-A software development technique for mobile apps where the behavior or features of an app can be changed remotely without having to publish an app update
+### Proposed solution work for Mobile

+We are proposing a solution to be able to "turn off" or restrict the feature so that the user will not have a bad user experience.

+The user will receive a message indicating that the feature is currently experiencing an error. **_The user will have to update the app via the store in order to get the actual fix_** and to be able to access what was originally restricted to them.

 ### Main Use Case:

-Use Case 1: A feature (or part of feature) is broken in the mobile application and we are working to resolve it remotely.
+_Use Case: A feature (or part of feature) is broken in the mobile application and we are working to resolve it remotely._

-### Possible Use Cases: (TBD-Not finalized)
+### Other Possible Use Cases to analyze: (TBD)

 1. **Roll Backs**: IOS app or Android Store updates go through review process and can take 24-48 hours, longer if rejected.
 Rollbacks can be done withouth any backend code changes.